 From the beaches of Fort Lauderdale to Davie’s ranches, there’s no shortage of things to do in Greater Fort Lauderdale.
 Here’s our favorite activities for when you’re in search of something out of the ordinary.

 Fort Lauderale’s history is closely tied to swimming — after all, it was collegiate swimmers who trained in the winter who would encourage their friends to return with them for Spring Break!
 The museum chronicles the history of swimming from ancient times to today.
 You’ll see 40 displays of Olympic medals, underwater photos of the Titanic, props from the “Tarzan” films (star Johnny Weissmuller called Fort Lauderdale home for a time), and more.
 A $90 million renovation has begun that will include a new museum, rooftop restaurant and outdoor dining, scheduled to open in 2025.
-Meanwhile, the east museum is open.
-The adjacent Fort Lauderdale Aquatic Center opens in late 2022 with new pools and a stunning 27-meter dive tower, the tallest in the Western Hemisphere.
+Meanwhile, the east museum and the adjacent Fort Lauderdale Aquatic Center is now open with new pools and a stunning 27-meter dive tower, the tallest in the Western Hemisphere.

 They call Fort Lauderdale the Venice of America, and you can experience a bit of its Italian counterpart with a gondola ride through the New River.
 Riverfront Gondola Tours drive through the river and canals for tours, as well as intimate and romantic dinner cruises.
 Tip: order food from Casa Sensei to enjoy on the ride!